iOS App Home Tab Evolution

 What did I learn?

 Be flexible.
-For projects that require multi-phased testing and funding, learnings can change the direction or the plans
+Projects that require multi-phased testing and funding can lead to learnings which may change the project’s direction.

 Be patient.
 Each step should be tested and validated before moving on to the next.
 This cannot be done in one step.